paristechprofile/Project-1-Karma-Jon-Paris/README.md

 # App Name

 *Short explanation of the project (1-2 sentences) - what is the goal of the project and/or main functionality?*
+Catchy is the name of our project.
+Which is an app that allows us to save our favorite albums into a unordered list format that we can add or delete.

 [Link to project hosted on Heroku]()